Turbine innovation and considerations

 Turbines are described by physical dimensions such as diameter, number of blades, blade angle, blade shape, open or closed core, etc. General understanding of the principal dimension is sketched above.
 Flow pattern developed under gassed conditions are a function of geometry, stirrer speed, gas flow rate, gas bubble size.
 Rushton turbine with 90 degree angled flat blades generate a strong radial flow pattern only and limited mixing performance.
 Altering the flat blade angle (Jacob´s) vastly improves the mixing capability.

 The J. Henry Rushton turbine (Purdue University, West Lafayette, IN, 47907 USA) originates from the 1950ties.
-The 100% radial flow pattern turbine design are based on a flat disk with 6 flat blades vertically mounted symmetrical on the disc (RT6-90).
+The 100% radial flow pattern turbine design are based on a flat disk with 6 flat blades vertically mounted symmetrical on the disc circumference (RT6-90).

 A most cost effective design with performance generally limited by pockets or cavities, which cling to the back of the blade at high gas flow rates and/or RPM.
 Rushton cause cavitation, considerable streamlining and power draw reduction.
 When gas flow gets too high, the pockets can bridge between blades, resulting in flooding and severe mechanical instability.